01 of 10

 So you’re on a budget.
 Copper believes views should be free for everyone.
 Take Copper Mountain’s American Eagle chairlift for free both up (to 11,375 feet above sea level) and back down every day from 10 a.m. to 4 p.m. (weather permitting).
 Copper claims to be the only ski resort in the nation that offers free lift rides.
 So grab your free pass from guest services, stick up a thumb and hop on.

-Beyond the gondola, Copper has lots to offer in the summer, including Summit County's only go-kart track.Continue to 6 of 10 below.
+Beyond the gondola, Copper has lots to offer in the summer, including Summit County's only go-kart track, a ninja obstacle course and disc golf.Continue to 6 of 10 below.

 06 of 10